raymundo140/CameraVision_DC_Motor_Servo_Control/README.md

 - Important Notes

 Make sure that the **serial port** and **baud rate** in the .py code matches those used in the .ino.
-If you plan to run this module simultaneously with the servo control module, you must use a **separate serial channel** or a **different ESP32 board**, since a single serial port cannot be shared between two scripts at the same time.